PRIMARY AND SECONDARY EDUCATION

 ARIZONA WESTERN COLLEGE (928-317-6000 or 888-293-0392) Arizona Western College shares a campus and other resources with Northern Arizona University-Yuma in the peaceful setting of the Gila Valley.
 With 391 full-time faculty and staff guiding an enrollment of 12,000, AWC is a public two-year community college accredited by the North Central Association of Colleges and Secondary Schools.
 AWC offers course work for 29 transfer programs, 32 occupational degree programs, one general studies degree (11 areas), three Arizona general education curriculum certificates, 57 occupational certificates, and a variety of life-long learning opportunities.
 Beginning in 2015, AWC is partnering with Arizona State University to offer several new degree programs in Yuma.

-NORTHERN ARIZONA UNIVERSITY YUMA (928-317-6400) The NAU Yuma Branch Campus, in partnership with AWC, serves the third largest metropolitan area in Arizona.
-Located on AWC, NAU Yuma is a thriving center for education with a 26-year history in the Yuma community.
+NORTHERN ARIZONA UNIVERSITY YUMA (928-317-6450) The NAU Yuma Branch Campus, in partnership with AWC, serves the third largest metropolitan area in Arizona.
+Located on AWC, NAU Yuma is a thriving center for education with a 31-year history in the Yuma community.
 NAU Yuma provides an affordable, quality college education offering undergraduate and graduate programs, including 54 bachelors, 33 masters, and 21 certificate programs.
 There are 106 fully online and ten traditional classroom undergrad/graduate programs offered to students in Yuma.
-Its branch campus designation permits Yuma campus administration and faculty to create additional degree programs to meet the needs of the local community as well as the growing demands of the regional job market.
+Its branch campus designation permits Yuma campus administration and faculty the opportunity to create additional degree programs to meet the needs of the local community as well as the growing demands of the regional job market.
 NAU Yuma Branch Campus is a Hispanic Serving Institution.

 ARIZONA STATE UNIVERSITY (855-278-5080) Arizona State University offers bachelor's degree programs to the Yuma community through ASU@Yuma, a partnership with Arizona Western College.
 Students will be able to complete their community college course work and then transfer to ASU to complete their degrees without having to relocate.
 Those attending ASU@Yuma will have the opportunity attend with a reduced ASU tuition rate.
 In addition to this partnership, Yuma residents can explore further educational options at ASU without relocating through ASU Online, which enables students to complete over 100 degree programs entirely online.